iolivia/iolivia.me/src/pages/posts/24-hours-of-rust-game-dev/index.md

 In terms of Rust game development, I think it's still early days, but I see a great community actively working towards making Rust more accessible to game developers.
 So I am optimistic about the next few years and I cannot wait to see how it evolves.

 Did you enjoy this post?
 Let me know, so I can write more!

+PS: If you are interested in learning more about ECS, check out [ECS explained with tennis courts and people](/posts/entity-component-system-explained/), my follow-up post.